Understanding your health

 What activities should be modified with a herniated disc?

-Temporarily avoid prolonged sitting (can increase intra-disc pressure by 40-90%), heavy lifting (loads greater than 5-10 kg initially), repeated bending, and high-impact activities during acute phases.
-Gradual return to activities follows centralization of symptoms and improvement in tolerance.
+Temporarily avoid prolonged sitting, which can increase intra-disc pressure by 40-90%, heavy lifting with loads exceeding 5-10 kg initially, repeated bending, and high-impact activities during acute phases.
+Gradual return to activities follows the centralization of symptoms and improved tolerance.

-Modifying activities follows a fundamental principle: temporarily avoid or minimize positions and movements that increase intra-disc pressure and exacerbate symptoms.
+Modifying activities follows a fundamental principle: avoid or temporarily minimize positions and movements that increase intra-disc pressure and exacerbate symptoms.
 At the same time, maintain as normal a level of general activity as possible.
 We do not recommend complete bed rest except in the most severe cases.
-You should limit it to a maximum of 1-2 days.
-Prolonged rest delays recovery.⁴⁷
+You should limit it to a maximum of 1-2 days, as prolonged rest delays recovery.

 Prolonged sitting is the most problematic activity.
-Sitting, especially with lumbar flexion (slouching), increases intradiscal pressure by 40-90% compared to standing.
-It pushes the nucleus pulposus backward.⁸ Modification strategies include several approaches.
-Limit periods of continuous sitting to 20-30 minutes followed by standing or walking breaks.
-Use lumbar support to maintain natural lumbar lordosis.
-Adjust chair height to allow knees to be slightly lower than hips.
-Consider a sit-stand workstation.
+Sitting, particularly with lumbar flexion in a slumped posture, increases intradiscal pressure by 40-90% compared to standing.
+It pushes the nucleus pulposus backward.
+Modification strategies include limiting periods of continuous sitting to 20-30 minutes followed by standing or walking breaks, using lumbar support to maintain natural lumbar lordosis, adjusting chair height to allow the knees to be slightly lower than the hips, and considering a sit-stand workstation.

 Lifting activities require substantial modifications during the acute phase of a lumbar disc herniation.
-Initially (first 2-4 weeks), completely avoid lifting loads greater than 5-10 kg.
-Avoid any activity involving simultaneous flexion, rotation, and lifting.⁴⁸ As your symptoms improve, gradually reintroduce lifting.
+Initially, during the first 2-4 weeks, completely avoid lifting loads greater than 5-10 kg.
+Avoid any activity involving simultaneous flexion, rotation, and lifting.
+As your symptoms improve, gradually reintroduce lifting.
 Start with light loads using perfect technique.
-Gradually increase the weight (10-20% per week) only if your technique remains correct and your symptoms do not worsen.
+Gradually increase the weight by 10-20% per week only if your technique remains correct and your symptoms do not worsen.

 The progression of return to activities should be guided by two key principles.
-Centralization of symptoms: pain should not progress toward the periphery.
-Latency: the delay between activity and the onset of symptoms should increase gradually.⁵¹
+Centralization of symptoms means that pain should not progress toward the periphery.
+Latency refers to the delay between activity and the onset of symptoms, which should gradually increase.

-Our physical therapists at Physioactif specialize in evidence-based treatment for lumbar disc herniations.
-We can help you avoid surgery and return to your normal activities with personalized rehabilitation programs.
+Our physiotherapists at Physioactif specialize in evidence-based treatment for lumbar disc herniations.2 We can help you avoid surgery and return to your normal activities with personalized rehabilitation programs.
 Our programs target your specific lumbar disc herniation pattern, symptoms, and functional goals.

 Our approach incorporates the most effective techniques validated by scientific research.
 We use the McKenzie assessment to identify your preferred direction of movement.
 We apply neural mobilization to restore normal nerve gliding.
 We practice manual therapy to improve joint mobility.
 We develop personalized progressive exercise programs to restore strength, endurance, and motor control.